 AIM

-To assess the performance of enzyme-linked immunosorbent assay (ELISA) and point-of-care tests (PoCTs) GIP excretion tests in CeD patients on gluten-free diet (GFD).
+To assess the performance of enzyme-linked immunosorbent assay (ELISA) and point-of-care tests (PoCTs) for GIP excretion in CeD patients on gluten-free diet (GFD).

 METHODS

 We conducted an observational, prospective, cross-sectional study in patients following a GFD for at least two years.
-Using the Gastrointestinal Symptom Rating Scale questionnaire patients were classified at enrolment as asymptomatic or symptomatic.
-Gluten consumption was assessed by 3-d dietary recall and GIP excretion (by ELISA in stool and PoCTs (commercial kits for stool and urine) in two consecutive samples, obtained 10 dapart aftercompletion of dietary reports.
+Using the Gastrointestinal Symptom Rating Scale questionnaire, patients were classified at enrollment as asymptomatic or symptomatic.
+Gluten consumption was assessed twice by 3-d dietary recall and GIP excretion (by ELISA in stool and PoCTs (commercial kits for stool and urine) in two consecutive samples.
+These samples and dietary reports were obtained 10 day apart one from the other.
 Patients were encouraged to follow their usual GFD during the study period.

 RESULTS

-Forty-four patients were enrolled; 19 (43.2%) were symptomatic despite being on a GFD.
+Forty-four patients were enrolled, of which 19 (43.2%) were symptomatic despite being on a GFD.
 Overall, 83 sets of stool and/or urine samples were collected.
 Eleven out of 44 patients (25.0%) had at least one positive GIP test.
 The occurrence of at least one positive test was 32% in symptomatic patients compared with 15% in asymptomatic patients.
 GIP was concordant with dietary reports in 65.9% of cases (Cohen´s kappa: 0.317).
 PoCT detected dietary indiscretions.
 Both ELISA and PoCT in stool were concordant (concomitantly positive or negative) in 67 out of 74 (90.5%) samples.
-Excretion of GIP was detected in 7 (8.4%) stool and/or urine samples from patients considered strictly compliant with the GFD by dietary reports.
+Excretion of GIP was detected in 7 (8.4%) stool and/or urine samples from patients considered to be strictly compliant with the GFD by dietary reports.

 CONCLUSION

-GIP detects dietary transgressions in patients on long-term GFDirrespective of the presence of symptoms.
+GIP detects dietary transgressions in patients on long-term GFD, irrespective of the presence of symptoms.
 PoCT for GIP detection constitutes a simple home-based method for self-assessment of dietary indiscretions.

 Key words: Celiac disease; Follow-up; Gluten-free diet; Gluten immunogenic peptide excretion; Rapid tests